Dr-Gigavolt/dbus-aggregate-batteries/README.md

 Function:

 on start:
-	- all services containing SERVICE_KEY_WORD in their names are found every second:
+	- all services containing SERVICE_KEY_WORD in their names and PRODUCT_NAME_KEY_WORD in their product names are found (double-check is necessary to         exclude SmartShunts, they are published as batteries) every second:
 	- data of all batteries are collected
 	- data are merged, e.g. average voltage, sum of currents, average of SoC, cells with absolute minimum and maximum voltage etc.,